StrongholdBot/stronghold-website/src/features.md

 - Set defaults for sessions using {% include ds-cmd.html cmd="session edit_default" %}
 - Start a session with the defaults after running {% include ds-cmd.html cmd="session quickstart" %}

+## Roblox Integration

+This includes the ability to add and remove Roblox users from the blacklist, identified by their user ID.
+This prevents blacklist bypassing by changing your username.
+You can also assign points to Roblox users.

+### Blacklist

+- Add a user to the blacklist by using {% include ds-cmd.html cmd="rbx blacklist add" %}
+- Remove a user from the blacklist by running {% include ds-cmd.html cmd="rbx blacklist remove" %}
+- List all blacklisted users with {% include ds-cmd.html cmd="rbx blacklist list" %}
+- Clear the blacklist using {% include ds-cmd.html cmd="rbx blacklist clear" %}
+- Check if a user is blacklisted with {% include ds-cmd.html cmd="rbx blacklist check" %}

+### Points

+Point management will be denied if the user is blacklisted.

+- View the points of a Roblox user by running {% include ds-cmd.html cmd="rbx points get" %}
+- Assign points to a Roblox user by using {% include ds-cmd.html cmd="rbx points set" %}
+- Add points to a Roblox user using {% include ds-cmd.html cmd="rbx points add" %}
+- Remove points from a Roblox user by using {% include ds-cmd.html cmd="rbx points remove" %}
+- List all Roblox users with points with {% include ds-cmd.html cmd="rbx points list" %}

+## Convenience Commands

+A set of community-requested commands which combine multiple commands into one, for ease of use.
+Currently, there is only one.
+If you have any ideas, feel free to [contact us](https://discord.gg/stronghold)!

+- Add points to a Roblox user once per session with {% include ds-cmd.html cmd="c bp" %}, while considering blacklists.

 ## Activity Checks

 Create customisable modular activity checks.
 Automatically send a message to a channel on a custom interval.
 For information regarding formatting and event sequencing, run {% include ds-cmd.html cmd="activity checks info" %}.